tilatrivia/truman-kautzman-com/content/about/index.md

     class="box-gray"
 >}}
 Here I gained and applied understanding of technical lighting equipment including professional lighting control and programming environments.
 I also worked closely with others to make decisions and accomplish tasks requiring organization of up to 100 lighting fixtures.
 I also contributed to high profile events such as BYU Devotionals and gained confidence under time and quality constraints.
 {{< /box >}}

 {{< box
+    title="Software Engineer"
+    subtitle="Velaflame Capstone Project - Provo, UT - August 2022 to April 2023"
+    class="box-gray"
+>}}
+This opportunity was part of my degree program and provided a project that myself and four other students could focus on for several months.
+Half of the project involved writing C++ Arduino code to communicate with ESP Rainmaker, an IoT backend service from Espressif.
+The other half was building an app for iOS and Android, so naturally we chose to use Flutter.
+We were able to deliver business value.
+{{< /box >}}

+{{< box